aviatesk/AbstractInterpreterPlayground.jl/README.md

 ### Example

-Let's apply the following diff and then `typeinf(interp::DummyInterpreter, frame::InferenceState)` will nicely print out the result of each local type inferences frame:
+Let's apply the following diff and then `typeinf(interp::CustomInterpreter, frame::InferenceState)` will nicely print out the result of each local type inferences frame:

 > git apply example.diff